 How Embark Behavioral Health Teammates Work Together To Help Clients Heal

-When parents choose an Embark Behavioral Health short-term residential treatment center for their son or daughter, they can expect the best care from the clinical and residential staff.
+When parents choose an Embark Behavioral Health residential treatment center for their son or daughter, they can expect the best care from the clinical and residential staff.
 Each member of the team works together, and their combined efforts lead to healing for the preteens, teens, and young adults they serve.

-At Embark’s short-term residential program in Benton, Tennessee, which treats preteen and teen boys, those who contribute to its caring, therapeutic environment include Clinical Director Josh Nordean.
+At Embark’s residential program in Benton, Tennessee, which treats preteen and teen boys, those who contribute to its caring, therapeutic environment include Clinical Director Josh Nordean.

 “I’ve been a part of this residential treatment center since day one,” he said. ”I’ve watched the growth of this program and its evolution to become what it is today.
 I’m excited to be a part of helping plan for the future and to see what it holds.”